orbeon/orbeon-forms-doc/form-runner/link-embed/javascript-api.md

 ```

 If you want to replace a form A shown in a given container by an other form B, you can just do so by calling `ORBEON.fr.API.embedForm()` a second time for form B, and don't need to explicitly first call `destroyForm()`.

+## Limitations

+The JavaScript embedding API has the same [limitations as the Java embedding API](java-api.md#limitations).